VladChat/luggage-scale/blog_src/content/posts/2025/10/how-rising-costs-are-changing-the-way-americans-travel-npr-luggage-scale-generat.md

 4. Check your airline’s limits and adjust if needed by shifting heavier items to another bag or your personal item.
 5. Reweigh after any changes to confirm you’re safely under the threshold.

 Ready to see what a self-powered scale can do?
-Compare features and specs in our product detail page: <a href="https://luggage-scale.com/products/self-powered-luggage-scale">Self-Powered Luggage Scale</a>.
+Compare features and specs in our product detail page: Self-Powered Luggage Scale.

 ## Strategies to Stretch Your Travel Budget Without Cutting the Joy